 This part of the meeting should only last around 5-10 minutes.
 It acts as a brief warm-up for the students that will allow them to get more comfortable with sharing their thoughts, as well as provide them an opportunity to simply share their love of reading.
 This part definitely helps build a sense of community amongst the book clubs.
 The timekeepers are responsible for keeping track of the time.
 Once 10 minutes are up, they will move the group along to the discussion part of the meeting.

 The goal of the discussion is to practice whatever reading skill you have chosen to target.
 This is the time that students find evidence and examples from the text to help answer a “Big Idea Question”.
 You can either provide the question you would like the groups to answer or you can have the groups write their own questions.
 I have done it both ways.
 I often start book clubs by providing the questions, and then over the course of the unit, I teach the groups to write their own questions.
-Allow me to explain…
+Additionally, I encourage you to incorporate Depth and Complexity Icons during book clubs.

 For the first couple of meetings, I provide the questions.
 These questions include both academic and content-specific vocabulary.
 I lead mini-lessons on identifying these vocabulary terms.
 Essentially, I am teaching the students what makes a strong question.
 (Ideally, these book clubs will be scheduled after students are familiar with some vocabulary words.
 See the table below for some examples.)